BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Hence, a design with the CS handling DOD style raw data and the SP defining the whole class hierarchy is not reasonable.**
 **The CS shall be responsible from the memory while defining a class hierarchy.**
-Python would allocate the heap memory in order to store the user defined types.
+In that case, Python would allocate the heap memory in order to store the user defined types.
 In summary, we have three choices for the CS:
 1. use Python with the heap memory or
 2. use Cython for the CS type definitions or